 However, a car accident at the age of 26 cut Coddington's modeling career short.
 But since Coddington worked in front of the camera at a time when models were responsible for their own hair, makeup and accessories, her ability to improve a shoot by styling herself was such that British Vogue editor Beatrix Miller offered her a job as a junior fashion editor at the publication two years after the car accident.

-Anna Wintour , a past colleague, asked Coddington to join US Vogue in 1988.
+Anna Wintour , a past colleague, asked Coddington to join US Vogue as creative director in 1988.
 Wintour told Mark Holgate, “When she accepted I was over the moon.”
-Coddington is now creative director of the world's most famous fashion publication.
+After three decades at the magazine, Coddington made the decision to pursue external projects while still remaining involved as editor at large.
+“It’s just another approach.
+I’m certainly not going into retirement.
+I don’t want to sit around,” Coddington told BoF.

 Her romantic, rich and detailed aesthetic is consistently rooted in powerful visual narratives that rely upon beauty, not allegory, to be compelling.
 Coddington’s vision and approach are at the very heart of the entire industry.